satunr/CoVar/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

 ## A. Overview
 <p align="justify"> CoVar is a network analysis tool that leverages machine learning and network inference on genomic data, such as gene expression data.
 It employs the GENIE3 [1] machine learning-based network inference approach to construct a directed network, capturing regulatory interactions between genes.
-The tool identifies variational genes—genes showing differences in network properties between control and perturbed samples.
-CoVar then establishes a nearest-neighbor network of variational genes and their strongest interacting neighbors.
-Within this network, it defines core genes, characterized by both coordination (strong mutual interactions) and reachability (regulatory paths to nearest neighbor network genes). </p>
+The tool identifies variational genes showing differences in network properties between control and perturbed samples.
+CoVar establishes a nearest-neighbor network of variational genes and their strongest interacting neighbors.
+This network defines core genes, characterized by coordination (strong mutual interactions) and reachability (regulatory paths to nearest neighbor network genes). </p>

 ----------------------------------------------------------------------------------------------------------------------------------------